grapagnani/check_sc3_module/README.md

 ### Creation of scm working directory

 * The `create_scm_working_dir.sh` script takes the path of `scm` working directory directly from the file `scm.cfg`, whatever its location.

-No configuration is required.
+* The script can restart `scm` module upon creation of the directory.
+This may be necessary when `scm` starts before the working directory has been created.
+We have encountered that, when the working directory is created afterwards, `scm` does not write all the files required by the Nagios plugin.
+Restarting `scm` solves the issue.
+To instruct the restart of `scm`, set:

+    `f_restart_scm=true`
+    `seiscomp_cmd="$HOME/seiscomp3/bin/seiscomp"`

 * Make the script executable: